Frequently Asked Questions

 The Studio holds a Photos Day before the Summer Strut.
 Parents arrange to purchase photos directly from the photographer, Studio C Photography.
 The schedule for taking photos will be published far in advance of Photo Day.

 Summer Strut performances are professionally recorded.
-You can order a copy of the DVD for delivery to The Studio after the Summer Strut.
+You can order a copy of the DVD for delivery to The Studio.

 Yes.
 Parents can contribute in several ways: